grawert/ansible-jenkins-ci/README.md

 # Setup Jenkins CI environment with Ansible

-Ansible playbooks to configure Jenkins CI with Jenkins master and slave node with diskimage-builder environment.
+Ansible playbooks to configure Jenkins CI with slave node for diskimage-builder.

 Authentication is done with Apache and mod_ldap using OpenLDAP server.